vitiral/artifact/artifact-data/design/purpose.md

 }
 ```

-The intention is that `Lint::Error` will cause an application built on artifact
+The intention is that `Level::Error` will cause an application built on artifact
 to *not continue* to any final steps where as `Lint::Warn` will only be printed.

 When printing lints (at the application level) they should be sorted and
 grouped by their categories+files.
 Each lint should be printed on their own
 line.

-# SPC-data-lint-src
-This is pretty basic: it is a warning to have dangling references in your
-source code.

-The names and subnames obtained from the source code must be checked against
-the defined names+subnames.
-If a reference exists in source that is not defined
-it is a warning.

-# SPC-data-lint-text
-> This is *not* for linting references in text.
-That is done at a later step.

-There are a couple of invalid items in text that need to be linted.

-- `^#\sART-name$`: in the markdown format these get interpreted as individual artifacts.
-- `^###$`: in the markdown format these get interepreted as "end of data" lines.

 # TST-data
 Testing the data deserialization and processing, as well as reserialization is a major